cap-ntu/baconian-project/docs/installation_guide.rst

     cd ./baconian
     ./installation.sh

-The ``-e`` means "editable", so changes you make to files in the Ray directory will take effect without reinstalling the package.
-In contrast, if you do ``python setup.py install``, files will be copied from the Baconian directory to a directory of Python packages (often something like ``/home/ubuntu/anaconda3/lib/python3.5/site-packages/baconian``).
-This means that changes you make to files in the Baconian directory will not have any effect.

 Then you are free to go.
 You can either use the Baconian as a third party package and import into your own project, or directly modify it.

+After you finish the above installation, you are able to run the following tasks:
+* algorithmic
+* toy_text
+* classic_control

-If you want to use the full environments of gym, e.g., `Mujoco <http://www.mujoco.org>`_, please refer to its  page to obtain the license and library.
-Then install the requirements (you may need to re-install gym after that.)
+If you want to use the full environments of gym, please refer to this page `Gym <https://github.com/openai/gym#installing-everything>` _ to obtain the license and library.
+Then install the requirements
+(you may need to re-install gym after that.)

-3. Support for mujoco, gym mujoco and DeepMind control suit If you want to utilize mujoco based environments in Gym and DeepMind Control Suit, you should follow this instruction in mujoco-py_ to get the mujoco license and install the muoco-py.
+3. Support for mujoco, gym mujoco, gym box-2d, and DeepMind control suit

+If you want to utilize mujoco based environments in Gym and DeepMind Control Suit, you should follow this instruction in mujoco-py_ to get the mujoco license and install the muoco-py.

 .. _mujoco-py: https://github.com/openai/mujoco-py/#requirements